Quick, easy Shepherd's Pie Stuffed Potatoes, a 30 minute dinner with a savory sauce, ground beef, vegetables, and soft potatoes.

 - Beef broth & bouillon - be sure to use gluten free substitutes if needed.

 - Garlic - fresh or dried

-- Tomato Paste – for delicious flavor
+- Tomato Paste - for umami!

 How to make Shepherd's pie baked potatoes: